DiegoEnriquezLopez/Dwarf-Fortress/README.md

 ![gui](https://github.com/user-attachments/assets/57ed2b07-e07d-4641-83c9-3d5fa40e6f62)

 *Dwarf Colony Simulation*

-This video game is inspired by Dwarf Fortress and Clash of Clans.
-The player manages a colony of dwarves who work, build, farm, and defend themselves from enemies.
-Each inhabitant has skills, energy, and emotional states that affect their performance.

-The goal is to keep the village running efficiently: secure food, gather materials, build structures, and survive goblin attacks.
+A strategy and colony simulation game inspired by Dwarf Fortress and Clash of Clans, developed in Python using Pygame.

+The player manages a small village inhabited by dwarves who work autonomously to gather resources, farm, build structures, and defend the colony from goblin attacks.
+The main objective is to keep the colony stable by managing its resources, food, construction, and defense.

 *Main Features
-- Living and dynamic colony: dwarves work, rest, eat, and react to their surroundings.

-- Territory defense: invading goblins attack periodically, and dwarves must defend the village.
+- Autonomous Dwarves: Dwarves perform tasks such as mining, gathering wood, farming, building, and defending the colony.
+- AI Task Assignment: The game determines which dwarf is best suited to perform each assigned task.

-- Resource system: collect wood, stone, wheat, milk, and eggs to keep production going.
+- Resource Management: Collect and manage wood, stone, wheat, milk, and eggs.

-- Free construction: build houses, walls, and farms in different areas of the map.

-- Energy and rest cycle: dwarves get tired, rest, and recover strength naturally.

-- Complete visual simulation: animations, energy bars, chests, and interactive menus.
+- Construction System: Build and repair structures using collected resources.
+- Colony Defense: Goblins spawn randomly and attack the village, while defender dwarves automatically respond to threats.
+- Character Systems: Dwarves have different skills, health, energy, and experience that affect their performance.

-- Random generation: characters, animals, enemies, structures, and natural disasters are all generated at random coordinates in every new game.
+- Random Generation: Characters, animals, enemies, resources, and other elements are generated at random positions in each new game.
--
+- Interactive Interface: Manage tasks, characters, resources, and structures through interactive menus.
+- Animations: Characters have animated sprites for different activities and actions.

 *Food and Drink System
 Survival depends on the dwarves’ diet: